sudo-project/sudo/docs/TROUBLESHOOTING.md

 > config.cache to make re-running configure speedy.
 However,
 > if you are building sudo for a different platform the results
 > in config.cache will be wrong so you need to remove the config.cache file.
-> You can do this via `rm config.cache` or `make realclean`.
+> You can do this via `rm config.cache`, or `make realclean` to also
-> Note that `make realclean` will also remove any object files
-> and configure temp files that are laying around as well.
+> remove any object files and configure temp files that are present.

 #### When I run 'visudo' it says "sudoers file busy, try again later."